 On the same day as the prize was awarded, Chinese authorities reiterated its news media regulation in an updated document called the “negative list.”
 It was released by the National Development and Reform Commission, which announces the guidelines and restrictions in certain industries, such as finance, manufacturing, and media.

-The updated rulet also requires that the private capital shall not conduct activities that can potentially affect people’s ideology and opinion.
+The updated rule also requires that the private capital shall not conduct activities that can potentially affect people’s ideology and opinion.
 Hosting news forums or presenting awards is also prohibited.

 The updated list was published as China cracked down on different industries.
 Starting late last year, it stopped the initial offering of Ant Group and allowed the government to access all its consumer credit data.
 Didi, the leading ride-hailing company in China, was harshly punished for listing its shares in America.

-Over the last month, trading in cryptocurrency has been banned to maintain the Chinese yuan’s dominance, as has extracurricular tutoring, designed to ease pressure on students.
-Online gaming for children under 18 is also barred during the week and rationed to three hours on the weekends to let them spend more time studying.
+Over the last month, trading in cryptocurrency has been banned to maintain the Chinese yuan’s dominance.
+Online gaming for children under 18 is barred during the week and rationed to three hours on the weekends to let them spend more time studying.
 The country also restricted abortion to only “non-medical” reasons to revitalize the population growth rate.